Why is my sprinkler system invasive plants

 Frequently Asked Questions

-How can I identify invasive plants in my yard?
+How do I prevent invasive plants from growing in my sprinkler system?

 Connect with certified professionals in your area